-Have you heard of the term ‘dark fibre’ before?
-If not, it might be a good idea to look into dark fibre access, because there is a growing interest in this technology, and for good reason.
-Dark fibre can provide a significant boon to businesses that want to scale up their network and deliver incredible speeds – it’s the ultimate solution for the most demanding business data applications.
+Over the last few years, there has been a growing interest in dark fibre, and for good reason.
+Dark fibre can provide significant benefits to businesses that want to scale up their network with incredible speeds – it’s the ultimate solution for the most demanding business data applications.

 What is dark fibre?